 Our Approach to Skin Cancer

-There are three types of skin cancer—basal cell carcinoma, squamous cell carcinoma and melanoma—and early detection is key when it comes to a successful recovery, regardless of what type of skin cancer you have.
+There are three main types of skin cancer—basal cell carcinoma, squamous cell carcinoma and melanoma—and early detection is key when it comes to a successful recovery, regardless of what type of skin cancer you have.

 Skin exams are important for everyone; your healthcare provider will recommend a screening schedule for you to be checked.
 For example, you may need a skin exam more often if you have an increased risk of skin cancer due to a weakened immune system or a personal or family history of skin cancer.

 Your primary care provider can check for signs of skin cancer as part of your regular health exams, or you can choose to see a dermatologist.

 The American Academy of Dermatology (AAD) also provides free skin exams at certain times of the year.
 Visit the AAD website, or call your local health department to find a doctor who will be offering free skin exams.

 Regardless, between skin exams, it’s important to remain vigilant about changes on your skin.
 Performing regular self-examinations can help.

 In order to detect cancerous lesions on the skin, it’s important to routinely monitor any growths, moles, freckles or other markings.
 An easy way to do that is to assess moles according to the ABCDE rule:

 - Asymmetry: One half of the mole does not match the other half.